William Archibald (politician): Political career

 A foundation member of the United Labor Party (the predecessor of the Australian Labor Party), Archibald gained pre-selection for the South Australian House of Assembly Electoral district of Port Adelaide and was comfortably elected at the 1893 election.

 Archibald rose to prominence in parliament and gained a reputation as a "hard-working member who always thoroughly mastered his subject".
 He also successfully introduced a number of important bills into parliament, including legislation on social issues like the establishment of public libraries, worker's compensation and rent relief.
-Archibald also served as President of the South Australian branch of the Labor Party from 1901–02 and Caucus chairman from 1905–08.
+Archibald also served as President of the South Australian branch of the Labor Party from 1901 to 1902 and Caucus chairman from 1905 to 1908.

 Archibald retired from state parliament in 1910 in order to stand as the Labor candidate for the safe federal seat of Hindmarsh at the 1910 federal election.
 He was elected unopposed.

 After travelling to England as an official Australian parliament representative to the coronation of King George V in 1911, Archibald was re-elected in 1913 and 1914 and appointed Minister for Home Affairs by Prime Minister Andrew Fisher.

 In 1916, an internal party row over conscription led to a split in the ALP and Archibald, along with Prime Minister and Labor leader Billy Hughes, left the ALP to form the National Labor Party.
 For his support, Hughes appointed Archibald Minister for Trade and Customs in the short lived Second Hughes Ministry.
 Archibald followed Hughes into the Nationalist Party of Australia later in 1917.
 He narrowly won reelection as a Nationalist in the election held later that year.
 However, Hindmarsh was naturally a Labor seat, and he was defeated by Labor's Norman Makin in the 1919 general election.